FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 \newpage

 Figure \@ref(fig:DNARepairFig) shows genes encoding DNA repair for *P. marinus* strains.
-As expected,  *P. marinus* MED4 possesses the largest and most complete suite of genes encoding DNA repair enzymes, followed by *P. marinus* MIT9313.
-Conversely, *P. marinus* SS120 demonstrates the smallest genomic capacity for DNA repair. *Prochlorococcus marinus* MED4 was the only strain to possess the gene encoding deoxyribodipyrimidine photolyase, which, in the presence of blue light, is responsible for repairing DNA damaged by UV light [@sancarStructureFunctionDNA2003]. *Prochlorococcus marinus* MED4 was also the only strain to possesses the gene encoding DNA ligase, which uses ATP as a cofactor for DNA repair.
-The absence of the genes encoding deoxyribodipyrimidine photolyase and DNA ligase (ATP) in *P. marinus* MIT9313 and *P. marinus* SS120 helps explain why these two strains cannot tolerate growth under full [O~2~] and high light found at the ocean surface where.
+As expected, *P. marinus* MED4 possesses the largest, most complete suite of genes encoding DNA repair enzymes, followed by *P. marinus* MIT9313.
+Conversely, *P. marinus* SS120 demonstrates the smallest genomic capacity for DNA repair. *Prochlorococcus marinus* MED4 was the only strain to possess a gene encoding deoxyribodipyrimidine photolyase, which, in the presence of blue light, is responsible for repairing DNA damaged by UV light [@sancarStructureFunctionDNA2003]. *Prochlorococcus marinus* MED4 was also the only strain to possesses a gene encoding DNA ligase, which uses ATP as a cofactor for DNA repair.
+The absence of  genes encoding deoxyribodipyrimidine photolyase and DNA ligase (ATP) in *P. marinus* MIT9313 and *P. marinus* SS120 helps explain why these two strains cannot tolerate growth under full [O~2~] and high light, found at the ocean surface.
 Furthermore, the protective effect of lower [O~2~], allowing these strains to grow at higher light, may relate in part to suppression of DNA damage when generation of Reactive Oxygen Species is suppressed at lower [O~2~].  *Prochlorococcus* are highly susceptible to hydrogen peroxide (H~2~O~2~) toxicity as they lack genes which scavenge H~2~O~2~ molecules [@morrisFacilitationRobustGrowth2008].
-The small cell size of *Prochlorococcus* allow the reactive oxygen species (ROS), H~2~O~2~, to cross the cell membrane; however, the accumulation of extracellular H~2~O~2~ can also be toxic to *Prochlorococcus* [@morrisFacilitationRobustGrowth2008,  @morrisDependenceCyanobacteriumProchlorococcus2011].
+The small cell size of *Prochlorococcus* allow the reactive oxygen species (ROS), H~2~O~2~, to cross the cell membrane [@omarGenomicCapacitiesReactive2023]; however, accumulation of extracellular H~2~O~2~ remains toxic to *Prochlorococcus* [@morrisFacilitationRobustGrowth2008,  @morrisDependenceCyanobacteriumProchlorococcus2011].

 \newpage